Uvexer/Uvexer/README.md

  🌱 I’m currently learning SwiftUI, CoreML, Networking

-💬 Ask me anything in telegram @Uvexer.
+💬 Ask me anything in telegram @bogd1104.

 ⚡ Fun fact: prior to Swift, I worked as a python tutor and programmed in C#/C/php.